betterscientificsoftware/bssw.io/Articles/Blog/ConnectingSoftwareDevelopers.md

 The examples from these two national laboratories provide a common message:

-**Events such as these can break through communication barriers and build community within an institution.**
+**Events that highlight collaborative software projects, like the ORNL Software Expo and LLNL Developer Day, can break through communication barriers and build community within an institution.**

 We see this message as an encouragement to other institutions to consider planning similar events and approaches.
 Software development need not -- indeed should not -- be done in isolation.
 Sharing ideas and projects can help bridge the gap that may otherwise occur within an institution.